torepettersen/blog/blog/why-should-you-care-about-loose-coupling.md

 And also if we ever want to split this into several services, we have to sort through several different folders to connect the parts we need.

-An alternative way is to group the foulders by feature, like this.
+An alternative way is to group the folders by feature, like this.
 ```
 .
 ├── order